phuongtrieu97coder/ReactJS_projects/Select_Display_Pizza/readme.md

 # Select And Display Pizza Selection Option

-> In this document, I’m going to work with a small project that uses the ‘useContext’ and ‘map’ method to display pizza image when users select a specific pizza option
+> In this small project, I’m going to use the ‘useContext’ and ‘map’ method to display pizza image when users select a specific pizza option

 ![image](https://user-images.githubusercontent.com/82598726/176490266-6715a5d5-7850-4411-a6c0-6a6b2679bfeb.png)